-"I'll get you to the station on my way to work.
-You taking a hous south or the train?
-Bus is cheaper." they got Randolph's "Train, Billy.
+"I'll get you to the station on my way to work tomorrow.
+You taking a bus south or the train?
+Bus is cheaper."
+"Train, Billy.
 Long as there're porters, that's the way I want to travel."
-"They make good money nowadays.
+"They sure make good money.
 Four hundred, five a month.
 Plus tips."
-Tk Billy's son, Thomas, raised his good arm to shake hands.
-The other arm sagged at his side.
-When, later, Frank asked what happened to his son's arm, Buddy arranged his hands in rifle position.
-"Drive by cop," he said.
-"He had a cap pistol.
-Eight years old, running up and down the sidewalk pointing it.
-Some red neck rookie thought his dick was under appreciated by his brother cops."
-"You can't just shoot a kid," said Frank.
+Tk Entire when John I fled left Billy's son, Thomas, raised his good arm to shake hands.
+The Other arm sagged at his side.

+Meet Meet, Arlene, and our Son Thomas.